Kitty-Hivens/Kitty-Hivens/README.md

 ### Hi there, I'm Haru 👋

 Backend developer focused on the JVM — Java 25, Kotlin, Spring Boot.
-Currently interning on a commercial product (Spring Boot 4, Redis, MySQL).

 I build things that run in production: a pharmacy management system with OpenAPI-first architecture, a CALPHAD thermodynamics library for materials